-The man behind the ‘allotment’ music video that has been circulating around our local social media circles and speaks about the importance of having access to greenery in the city, especially now, during lockdown.
+The man behind the ‘allotment’ music video that has been circulating around our local social media circles and speaks about the importance of having access to greenery in the city.

 You may have seen a video being shared on your social platforms recently – a jaunty tune about the joys of growing your own produce in an allotment.
 In the clip, a man with a distinctive beard sings ‘heading down the allotment, working on me vegetables’, an earworm of a song.
 You can find the track at the bottom of this article, under his musical pseudonym, Pablo Fantastico.

 This is Paul Baxter, a local resident, allotment holder and musical hobbyist, whose video about the joys of gardening is now being enjoyed by local residents.
 It is easy to assume this video is part of a community campaign encouraging allotments, but it is in fact just one man’s tribute to his love of having his own allotment, in the middle of a densely-packed city.

 ‘This song came about just playing around with my son really, just singing that hook, it just grew out of my love for the allotment,’ he said.

 His nine-year old son, Hercules, also features in the video, joyously playing with his friends at Baxter’s plot in the Prospect Walk Allotment, which is just at the top of Usk street in Globe Town.
 As part of a family with young children who live in a flat (like many in this area), Baxter feels he is lucky to have a green space where he can grow his own produce.